ZenossDevGuide/ZenPacks.community.DirFile/README.rst

     - test_1 - runs remote file_stats_param.sh through a Zenapck-delivered datasource, *DirFileDataSource*, to gather
       count of lines containing "test 1", where search string is supplied in template GUI, with graph

+  - Version 1.0.1 has in addition:
+    - FilePythonXml, with a single Python datasource that runs the ZenPacks.community.DirFile.dsplugins.FileDiskUsedPythonDeviceData plugin, which is driven by dufile_ssh.sh in the libexec directory
+    - FileLsDiskUsedPythonXml, with a single Python datasource that runs the ZenPacks.community.DirFile.dsplugins.LsFileDiskUsedPythonDeviceData plugin, which is driven by lsFileDiskUsed_ssh.sh in the libexec directory
+    - FileStatsPythonXml, with a single Python datasource that runs the ZenPacks.community.DirFile.dsplugins.FileStatsPythonDeviceData plugin, which is driven by file_stats_ssh.sh in the libexec directory

 Datasources
 -----------

 DirFileDataSource to supply customised datasource GUI to specify a search string for file matching.
 The CommandPlugin method is used to collect the data.

+Version 1.0.1 also has DirFilePythonDataSource which performs a similar task, driven by file_stats_param_ssh.sh in the libexec directory.

 Parsers
 -------